filviu/todo.txt-recurring-tasks/README.md

 Where:

+- `every` is an optional keyword: tasks recur after a period since they were previously completed.
 - `week` is an optional list of weeks - "first", "second", "third", "fourth", "fifth" or "last".
 Weeks are separated by commas __only__ (no spaces).
 - `day` is __one__ of "monday", "tuesday", "wednesday", "thursday", "friday",